5argon/NotchSolution/README.md

 It does not update automatically when I push fixes to this repo.
 You must remove the lock in your Packages folder.

+## Asset Store

+It will be on Unity Asset Store later.
+There are some weird glitches remaining...

 # SafeAreaPadding

 This script trust the return value of [`Screen.safeArea`](https://docs.unity3d.com/ScriptReference/Screen-safeArea.html) and pad the `RectTransform` accordingly.

+## Android & `Screen.safeArea`

-Meaning that for Android to work, your player's phone has to be on Android P AND also you have to use Unity 2019.1 or over.
+For Android to work, your player's phone has to be on Android P AND also you have to use Unity 2019.1 or over.
 Otherwise I believe Android builds with black bar over the notch/cutout.

 ## How it works